 A Scandinavian twist on the classic nicoise salad - Nordic Nicoise Salad is made with smoked fish ( salmon, trout, sardines) or pickled herring, on a bed of watercress, with radish, cucumber ribbons, baby potatoes, capers, dill, chive blossoms and horseradish-spiked nicoise dressing.
 Fresh and tasty! | www.feastingathome.com

-Topped with spring radishes, new potatoes, snap peas, shaved fennel, cucumber ribbons, and lots of dill, it’s fresh and alive and very springy.
+Spring is such a good time of year for salad lovers- it offers up the best tender young greens.
+This Nicoise Salad is made with smoked salmon (or smoked trout or lox) with peppery, delicious watercress as the base.
+Topped with spring radishes, new potatoes, snap peas, shaved fennel, cucumber ribbons, and plenty of dill, it’s fresh, alive, and very springy!
 Instead of olives, I’ve used capers and pickled onions and added horseradish to the Nicoise Dressing, kicking it up a notch.
-Hearty, delicious and light, this salad is dinner-worthy, and comes together easily, making it perfect for company.

 Nordic Nicoise-100